 - Coming and going, as opposed to continuous pain

-- Occurring during certain activities (such as walking for lumbar stenosis, or biking while holding the head upright) and/or positions (such as standing upright for lumbar stenosis)
+- Occurring during certain activities (such as walking or biking while holding the head upright with lumbar stenosis) and/or positions (such as standing upright with lumbar stenosis)

-- Feeling relieved by rest (sitting or lying down) and/or any flexed forward position.
+- Feeling relieved by rest (sitting or lying down) and/or any flexed (forward bending) position

 In This Article: